LCNC-SEC-07: Vulnerable and Untrusted Components

 Scenario #1

-Developers across the organization use a vulnerable component from the marketplace.
+Developers across an organization use a vulnerable component from the marketplace.
 Every app that uses the component is exposed to exploitation.
 Admins can find it difficult to locate apps affected by the vulnerable component.

 Scenario #2